How to reduce feedback

 * Sometimes feedback is a quiet ringing tone, which can color the timbre of your instrument and make it sound hollow.
-If the feedback is a low tone, turn down the bass (low-frequency EQ) on your amp a little at a time until feedback stops.
+If the feedback is a low tone, turn down the bass (low-frequency EQ) on your amp or mixer a little at a time until feedback stops.

 * If the feedback is a high squeal, turn down the treble (high-frequency EQ) on your amp a little at a time until feedback stops.

 * Pickups have less feedback than mics.
 If you have a pickup, mix it with the microphone to get a louder sound.

 * If you have a pickup, send its signal only to the monitor speakers, and send the mic signal only to the house speakers.
 Here's how: In your mixer's pickup channel, turn up the monitor send and turn down the fader.
 In your mixer's mic channel, turn down the monitor send and turn up the fader.
 The audience will hear the natural acoustic sound of your mic, and you will hear the pickup in your floor monitors, with no feedback.

 * If your instrument is facing a wall, sound reflections off that wall can get into the mic and cause feedback.
-Usually you’ll get less feedback when you play into an open space.
-Also, don't face directly into a monitor speaker -- aim a little away from the monitor speaker.
+Usually you’ll get less feedback when you play into an open space rather than a small room.

 * Ask the sound tech to turn on, in their mixer, a highpass filter (low-cut filter) around 75 Hz (for guitar, cello, banjo, bass) or 200 Hz (for fiddle and mandolin).
 That will prevent feedback at very low frequencies without affecting the sound of your instrument.

-* Banjo only: Try mounting the mic inside on the dowel rod, and turn down the bass to compensate.
+* Banjo only: Try mounting the mic inside on the rod, and turn down the bass to compensate.